New Researcher Papers

 The annual conference opens with papers presented by new researchers.
 They offer those completing (or who have recently completed) doctorates the opportunity to present their work before professional colleagues and to benefit from informed comment.
 Speakers who have participated in a New Researcher session at a previous Economic History Society annual conference (aside from the 2020 conference) should please submit a proposal to present a paper in the Academic Session.
 However, they may be shifted to the New Researcher session if there is space.

-The new researcher sessions will be held on the afternoon of Friday, 9 April 2021.
+The new researcher sessions will be held over the course of the conference, 6 – 9 April 2020.
 Those wishing to be considered for inclusion in the programme must submit, by 28 September 2020, the following:

 - A short CV (which should include: academic qualifications, current position and/or programme of study, conference papers and publications)